Riley-I/SASS-tutorial/run-book.md

 # SASS Set-up Run-book

-*if node.js is installed can use:*
+*if node.js is installed can install SASS using NPM:*

 1. `npm install -g sass`